 Ever since my kids were babies, I shopped for used items at places like consignment shops.
 You can find used items, often in like-new condition, at a great discount!

-And don’t forget to sell your items when you are done!
+And don’t forget to sell your items when you are done with them.
 I have made some great money re-selling my items at the consignment shop, FB Swap Groups, and more.

 Shop sales, consignment shops, off-season.